MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/security/security-application.md

 [Authentication and Credential Types (on-premises only)](../administration/users-credential-types.md)

-[Multifactor Authentication](multifactor-authentication.md)<!--note from editor: "Multifactor" is never hyphenated, via Microsoft Writing Style Guide.-->
+[Setting up Multifactor Authentication (MFA)](multifactor-authentication.md)<!--note from editor: "Multifactor" is never hyphenated, via Microsoft Writing Style Guide.-->

 The authentication method configured for Business Central Server is also used to access web services.
 For more information, see [Web Services Authentication](../webservices/web-services-authentication.md).